 - Select your print job and under the Document Menu

 - Click "cancel" to delete it from the list

 If it is no longer on the list, it may be processing, in which case, it can be halted by following the instructions posted on the front of the printer.

 Be aware that the printing of an excessively large number of sheets, or the printing of inappropriate materials (non-academic content) may lead to a loss of use of the printers to individual account owners.
 A log of all print jobs contains information on user accounts, number of pages, source documents and a date/time stamp.
 This log may be checked to determine excessive use.
-Additionally, some SAL courses have access to large-format printing for posters and maps.

 If you need to transfer files from one computer to another you can use your U:\ drive (which you can access from any computer on campus).
 To transfer files to a another student or to a faculty member, you can use the SAL_temp folder (J:\saldata\Sal_temp), assuming they also have access to the J:\ drive.

 Projects that require group access to shared files can request a folder on the S:\ drive.
 This will function as a shared network space (similar to your U:\ drive but accessible to the entire group.
 Contact Stefan for help setting up a folder on the S:\ drive.